Spinal Cord Injury Lawyers in Augusta

 If you share fault for your injury, your hope of recovering compensation is not lost.
 Georgia law operates under contributory negligence statutes which account for situations where two parties may have contributed to an injury sustained by one of them.
 Under this law, the court will assess how much fault each party shares as a percentage.
 As long as you are found to be less than 50% responsible for your injury, you can potentially recover damages.

 The percentage of fault the defendant holds will determine how much of the awarded settlement they pay.
-If the court determines that you are 10% responsible, it will leave 90% of fault with the defendant.
-So, if they award you $100,000 in damages, the defendant would pay 90% of that total, reduced by your percentage of fault, meaning you would recover $90,000.
+If the court awards you $100,000 in damages but determines that you are 10% responsible, the defendant would only have to pay 90% of that total, meaning you would recover $90,000.

-Contact an Augusta Spinal Cord Injury Lawyer Today
+Contact a Spinal Cord Injury Lawyer from Chris Hudson Law Group Today

-If you or a loved one have suffered a spinal cord injury, the pain and suffering you have endured is likely immense.
+If you or a loved one have suffered a spinal cord injury, the pain and suffering you have endured are likely immense.
 During this difficult time, you will need a strong legal advocate standing by your side.
-Our team at Chris Hudson & Associateshase helped recover millions of dollars for Georgians just like you and we are here to help.
-We have the experience and skill necessary to build a strong case and achieve a favorable outcome.
-For legal guidance after a spinal cord injury, call us today at 706-863-6600.